anhcraft/QLDV/Data.md

   + The requester is in the manager group

 #### Write operation
-- A user can edit his profile with the following acceptable fields: profileSettings, profileCover, profileBoard
+- A user can edit his profile with the following acceptable fields: profileSettings, profileCover, profileBoard, profileAvatar
 - Managers can edit the role, achievements and annual ranks of other users
   + With class managers (Class Secretary, Class Deputy Secretary), there are additional restrictions:
     + The target user must be in the same class as the class manager